AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Experience Fragment and Accordion components are not getting translated out-of-the-box for the sample site content (NPR-37170).

-* After upgrading to Experience Manager 6.5.9.0, adding a page to the translation project reflects an empty error message (NPR-37105).
+* After upgrading to [!DNL Experience Manager] 6.5.9.0, adding a page to the translation project reflects an empty error message (NPR-37105).

 * When adding pages inside launch, the translation pages having similar names are not included in the project (NPR-37082).